n3okhan/WP-Test/README.md

 It took me 10-12 hours

 # My thoughts
 This is the first time I did something like this on WordPress.

 I really enjoyed developing it and it was really fun learning this aspect of WordPress.

+Since its a plugin you can enable and disable this feature